Ceuta, Melilla profile

 Ceuta and Melilla, fragments of Europe on north Africa's Mediterranean coast, came under Spanish control around 500 years ago.

-Madrid says the urban enclaves are integral parts of Spain.
-They are surrounded by Morocco, which views the Spanish presence as anachronistic and claims sovereignty.
+Madrid says they are integral parts of Spain.
+On three sides they are surrounded by Morocco, which views the Spanish presence as anachronistic and claims sovereignty.

-But improving relations were jeopardised in November 2007 by Spanish King Juan Carlos' II first visit to the territories in more than 30 years, which King Mohammed VI strongly condemned.
+But improving relations were jeopardised in November 2007 by Spanish King Juan Carlos's first visit to the territories in more than 30 years, which King Mohammed VI strongly condemned.

 Spain also controls a scattering of islets along the north African coast, including uninhabited Perejil, which was at the centre of a spat in 2002 when Moroccan soldiers occupied it before being removed by the Spanish army.